-Tom Jackson joined Ropes & Gray in 2019 as an associate in the litigation and enforcement practice group in London.
+Tom Jackson is counsel in Ropes & Gray's litigation and enforcement practice group in London.
 Tom focuses his practice on civil and criminal government enforcement matters and internal investigations for a wide range of clients in the life sciences, consumer goods, technology and financial services industries.
 Tom advises clients on compliance with anti-bribery/anti-corruption laws, anti-money laundering laws, trade compliance and other regulatory issues.
 He regularly assists clients with conducting internal investigations, compliance audits and risk assessments, as well as helping clients conduct transactional due diligence and devise post-investment compliance integration plans.

 Prior to joining Ropes & Gray, Tom was an associate at the London office of another international law firm.
 During his time at a previous firm, Tom was seconded to the legal team of a global pharmaceutical company.

 - Assisted an investment fund in conducting pre-investment risk-based anti-bribery, anti-money laundering and trade compliance due diligence on potential portfolio companies across Europe, North America and Asia, including advising on post-investment compliance monitoring and remediation efforts with respect to those portfolio companies.